Click on the items listed below to see some recent research material.

 construct moment conditions implied by stationary Markov processes.
 Generalized

-Description: These are unpublished proofs for the Econometrica, 1982, paper : "Large Sample Properties of Generalized Method of Moments Estimators", Econometrica , Vol. 50, No. 4 (Jul., 1982), pp. 1029-1054.
-If you have access to JSTOR, click here to see the paper
+Description: These are unpublished proofs for my paper "Large Sample Properties of Generalized Method of Moments Estimators", Econometrica , Volume 50, Number 4, July 1982, pp. 1029-1054.
+View at JSTOR

-Description: It gives a perspective on the time series formulation and application of Generalized Method of Moments estimation.
-This file corresponds to the original paper that appeared later in the Encycopledia, somewhat modified and under the new title of 'Method of Moments'.
-The full reference for the published version is: International Encyclopedia of the Social and Behavioral Sciences, N. J. Smelser and P. B. Bates (editors), Pergamon: Oxford, 2000
+It gives a perspective on the time series formulation and application of Generalized Method of Moments estimation.
+This file corresponds to the original paper that appeared later in the Encyclopedia, somewhat modified and under the new title of 'Method of Moments.'
+The full reference for the published version is: International Encyclopedia of the Social and Behavioral Sciences, N. J. Smelser and P. B. Bates (editors), Pergamon: Oxford, 2000.